-Mental health issues are pervasive on college campuses.
+Mental health issues are pervasive among college students, and COVID-19 is only making things tougher.
 It's nothing to be ashamed of.

-And parents, if your kid calls from college in distress, don't judge, says Hibbs.
+And parents, if your kid is in distress, don't judge, says Hibbs.
 Listen and be supportive so they'll continue to confide in you, and take their anguish seriously.

 7. Know when to reach out for help.